dnxware/dnxware-org/documentation/examples/remote_storage/remote_storage_adapter/README.md

 ./remote_storage_adapter -h
 ```

-## Configuring Prometheus
+## Configuring dnxware

-To configure Prometheus to send samples to this binary, add the following to your `prometheus.yml`:
+To configure dnxware to send samples to this binary, add the following to your `dnxware.yml`:

 ```yaml
 # Remote write configuration (for Graphite, OpenTSDB, or InfluxDB).